Kora25/Employee_Finder/README.md

 **MVP (  ):**
-1. A responsive site that displays 10 survey questions.
+1. Displays 10 survey questions and capture user responses.
 2. Determine the user's most compatible employee and display the survey result.
 3. Deploy project to Heroku.